aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 public class Range
 ```

 Encapsulates the object that represents a range of cells within a spreadsheet.
+The Range class denotes a region of Excel spreadsheet.
+With this, you can format and set value of the range.
+And you can simply copy range of Excel too.
+**Example**
+The following example shows how to create a range and set value the range of Excel.

 ```
 //Instantiating a Workbook object